mwmlln/ms2_learn_music_notation/README.md

 ### **Target Audience**

 This game is created for anyone who wants to get familiar with music notations while they have fun playing game.
-The game has buttons inside the keyboard layout so users can get familiar with music notation name also positions of the key.
+The game has buttons inside the keyboard layout so users can get familiar with music notation names also positions of the keys.

 ### **Project Goals**
 This site's goal is to make the process of learning to read music notation enjoyable.